 There I was, a young boy barely even closing down on six or seven years of age, not long returned from India, without a mother, having missed both her final days and her funeral as well, standing with my mouth open, staring down on what only minutes before was someone else dear to me, not just gone, but excruciatingly gone.
 My aunt , stunned into disbelief at what she saw, with the car still in gear and engine running let her foot slip from the clutch as she apparently tried to step out of the car and run toward her husband.
 The vehicle lurched forward in one huge leap, crashing into the swung open garage door knocking it and me down and rendering me unconscious.
 It took months and months and reasons unknown before I suddenly came out of a nearly amnesia-like walking coma --- and even then, not fully so until years later.
 Everything that I knew and should have remembered about my mother's sickness, India, the time leading up to that moment in the garage, and being with my grandmother, either evaporated or was deeply covered over.
 Days, weeks, months, all gone.
 In closing that gap I remembered only up to one side, a side well before my mother ever got sick.
 A happy loving childhood with a mother and father and playing with my brothers and kids in the neighborhood.
 A house full of toys and my older brother learning to ride a bicycle.
 Then suddenly out of nowhere finding myself months later on the other side, getting out of a car clutching a tiny suitcase with nothing but a handful of crummy belongings and sack full of dirty underwear and not knowing how I got there.
 Standing on the sidewalk not much more than a simple beleaguered young boy with no mother and a father long gone, being taken by a stranger to live with a couple that owned a flower shop, a couple I was sure I had never seen or heard of in my life --- followed by a period of time which encompassed the failure of me to stay with the flower shop people for very long before running away --- on more than one occasion --- and because of same, ending up with living with my grandmother and uncle, with everything else in-between those two moments of my short childhood gone.

 My father, of course, knew nothing of the events in India or how they applied to me, and his letters to my uncle reflect that.
 My father only knew that I was taken by the couple to India and it was done so without his consent.
 Since everybody is either gone or I do not recall them, most of what has come down to me about the incident is from outside sources such as the one by C.R.
-Rajamani titled Awakens the Child of Theosophists linked below.
+Rajamani found under a number of titles, but most frequently so Awakens the Child of Theosophists linked to in a footnote further down the page.
 Otherwise, except for a brief incident that happened between a man from India and myself when I was with my uncle one day when I was around ten or twelve years old and a second one many years later as a grown man, I know nothing of it, primarily because of the rather long blackout period.
-It is mostly because of the lingering residue of that basically still in place, albeit in later years, eroding blackout period, that I say without hesitation, along with similar comments in other sources elsewhere and edited for our purposes here, the following as found in THE MEETING: An Untold Story of Sri Ramana:
+It is mostly because of the lingering residue of that basically still in place, albeit in later years, eroding blackout period, that I say without hesitation, along with similar comments elsewhere, the following as found in the source so cited:

 Blackout or no, the most productive incident assisting in a semi-rollback of the veil of that period of time to some semblance of vague clarity, was my meeting as a grown-up with Adam Osborne.
-Osborne, as a young child and the son of Arthur Osborne --- a foremost author and writer of a string of highly successful books on Sri Ramana, basically grew up in and around the ashram of Sri Ramana during the same time I was there.
+Osborne, as a young child and the son of Arthur Osborne --- a foremost author and writer of a string of highly successful books on Sri Ramana --- basically grew up in and around the ashram of Sri Ramana during the same time I was there.
 As young boys the same age, the two of us met and played together.
-Osborne's insights and recall into those times after we eventually met together years later as adults --- as outlined in the Footnote at the bottom of the page --- helped enormously.
+Osborne's insights and recall into those times after we eventually met together years later as adults --- as found in the page so linked to his name above and to long to go into here --- helped enormously.

 IV.
 THE AWAKENING